Baranello

 Baranello is a comune (municipality) in the Province of Campobasso in the Italian region Molise, located about 10 km southwest of Campobasso.
 This town draws its name as a derivative of Monte Vairano which was a hilltop Samnite village and now is an archeological site.

 Baranello borders the following municipalities: Busso, Colle d'Anchise, Spinete, Vinchiaturo.

+History

+The oldest traces of Baranello go back to the 11th century.

+In WW2, Baranello was occupied by the German forces.